melissamcewen/sbk_checklist/README.md

 # SBK Checklist
 A checklist for contributing in SMACSS, BEM, and KSS in SASS

+The basic goals:
-- [ ] New contributions have correct class names
+- [ ] New contributions have class names that are meaningful and useful
 - [ ] New contributions are organized correctly
 - [ ] New contributions are documented

+>  Class names cannot be “unsemantic”.
+Whatever names are being used: they have meaning, they have purpose. - [Twitter engineer Nicholas Gallagher](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/)

 ## Class Naming
 [BEM](http://getbem.com/)